-Operate the armhead levers through their complete range ensuring that all movements are functioning correctly.
+Operate the Armhead Levers through their complete range ensuring that all movements are functioning correctly.

-Place the flail head at a safe attitude and move the rotor control to "START" position.
-After initial fluctuation the rotor should settle to a steady speed.
-Increase P.T.O. speed to approximately 360 rpm. and run for a further five minutes before disengaging and stopping tractor.
+Place the flail head at a safe attitude and move the rotor control to the 'START' position - after initial fluctuation the rotor should settle to a steady speed.
+Increase P.T.O. speed to approximately 360 rpm and run for a further five minutes before disengaging and stopping the tractor.

-Check the hose runs and observe that they are free from any pinching, chafing straining or kinks.
-Re-check the oil level in the tank and top up as necessary.
+Check the hose runs to ensure that they are free from any pinching, chaffing, straining or kinks.

+Re-check the oil level in the tank - top up as necessary if required.